 This model has stood the test of time and can still be applied to all areas of e-learning today.
 It helps you to evaluate the success of compliance training - from whether learners understand the material, to what extent compliance policies are followed in the workplace, as well as the impact it has had on the success of the business.

 The Kirkpatrick Model consists of four levels of evaluation:

 - Reaction: what did learners think and feel about the training?

 - Learning: did learner knowledge increase as a result of the training?

 - Behaviour: did learner behaviour and capabilities improve and have they implemented/applied what they’ve learnt?

 - Results: what effect has the training had on the business or working environment?

-We walk through the four steps of the Kirkpatrick model and how it can be applied to compliance e-learning.
+We'll walk through the four steps of the Kirkpatrick model and explain how you can be apply to your compliance training.

 Level 1.
 How did learners react to the training?

 Kirkpatrick argued that learner satisfaction was a crucial element of course design.
 This seems obvious today but was by no means obvious at the time.
 People learn best when they are interested and engaged in what they are learning.
 The more interested they are, the more motivated they become to find out more, helping them to get the most out of training.
 If learners aren’t satisfied, Kirkpatrick argued, then knowledge retention would be limited and the efficacy of training would be reduced.